 Since the 1400s, wine has been made at Montecalvi.
 For centuries it was part of the Castello di Uzzano estate, owned by Niccolò da Uzzano, a Florentine politician in the Medici era, and latterly owned by Don Briano Carlo Maria Castelbarco-Albani Visconti Simonetta dei principi di Montignano (the Count Castelbarco).
 Farming throughout this period was done through the mezzadria system, by which local farmers farmed the estate for, and shared the harvest with, the castello.

 In the 1980s Montecalvi became an independent estate, and is now owned by the Drake family, owners of Collalto in the Adelaide Hills region of Australia.
-They have set about upgrading and updating the vineyards, restoring the old vines and replanting with indigenous varieties.
-Montecalvi is now a certified organic estate, and everyone they take on is with an eye towards sustainable farming in the vineyard and making wines (and olive oil) that are the best reflection of their particular place in their particular part of Tuscany.
+They have worked tirelessly to update the vineyards, restoring the old vines and replanting with indigenous varieties.
+Montecalvi is now a certified organic estate.